How To Get Rid of Black Mold - Safely Killing, Removing & Cleaning Up

 When the black mold in your home is the result of a pipe break or leak and mold has developed under your floors or within your walls, it is a good idea to call a mold removal professional.

-Professional mold remediation and restoration experts, like those from HRS in Phoenix and Denver, have the experience, training and tools to find how far the mold has spread and exactly how to treat black mold without exposing you to noxious gases and harmful bacteria.
+Professional mold remediation and restoration experts, like those from HRS in Denver, have the experience, training and tools to find how far the mold has spread and exactly how to treat black mold without exposing you to noxious gases and harmful bacteria.

 You may have a mold allergy that could harm your health.
 Trust a professional to identify, remove, clean and disinfect the area.
 They will also guide you through mold remediation steps to prevent a future mold outbreak.